-Return to practice documents are for anaesthetic registrars returning to practice after a prolonged period of absence (thank you to the West Midlands Deanery for their documents).
+Return to training documents are for anaesthetic registrars returning to practice after a prolonged period of absence .
 These documents aim to assist training supervisors and trainees achieve a structured and safe return to work after a period of absence.

-The Absence from Training Form ideally should have been completed before any period of anticipated leave and should be referred to as part of preparation for return to work.
+The Pre-Absence from Training Form ideally should have been completed before any period of anticipated leave and should be referred to as part of preparation for return to work.

-The Preparation for Return Form is to be completed a minimum of 1 month before the trainee returns to work to plan how the re-introduction period should be spent and to help prepare the trainee for their return.
+The Pre-Return to Training Form should be used to document a review 6 - 8 weeks before the trainee returns to work, to plan how the re-introduction period should be spent and to help prepare the trainee for their return.
+This form also includes sections to record supervised sessions, compulsory return review and return to training sign off.

 There are no compulsory assessments as part of the return to practice process.
 The RCoA suggests that trainees who have had less than 12 months anaesthetic experience prior to a period of leave should repeat the Initial Assessment of Competence as part of their return to work.
 Other grades of doctors may like to use the Anaesthesia List Management Assessment Tool (ALMAT) for theatre lists or the Acute Care Assessment Tool (ACAT) for Intensive Care or the Emergency setting.